 Thinking that a GPA alone means anything

 Lots of people go through their college careers trying to obtain a high GPA, thinking that it is the ultimate proof of hireability.
 The simple truth of the matter is that it isn’t.
 Many students can reach such a goal through learning study techniques.
 The issue here is that there is a difference between being able to pass a test with high marks and actually learning the material.
 Employers want to know that you are able to apply what you supposedly learned to real world situations.
 The only thing a high grade point average represents with any certainty is an ability to retain information.
 Being able to use that information in practice is a more highly valued trait to employers.
 That is why in many industries, you must complete practical examination as part of the application process.
-It also helps if you have been involved in some kind of work-study as accounting apprenticeships or legal interning.

 Being cocky/having a sense of entitlement